Planning Magazine

 Data | Visualizer

 PolicyMap is a data warehouse and analytics tool with over 50,000 indicators.
 This versatile tool provides data and information sets, such as median rent, income levels, housing cost burden, and demographics, to address affordable housing challenges and support various stakeholders in the planning process.
-For policy makers, researchers, and community organizations, PolicyMap aids in identifying areas with pressing affordable housing needs, facilitating targeted interventions, and making informed policy decisions.
+For policymakers, researchers, and community organizations, PolicyMap aids in identifying areas with pressing affordable housing needs, facilitating targeted interventions, and making informed policy decisions.
 Developers and investors can use it to gain insights into housing market trends and identify where affordable projects are viable.
 Local governments can use it to pinpoint neighborhoods requiring intervention and initiatives.
 PolicyMap supports equity analyses by overlaying housing data with socioeconomic indicators using resources such as the Housing Attainability Index.
 It also aids in monitoring policy impacts and serves as a valuable resource for research and community engagement in affordable housing planning.

 Cost: Free; enterprise licensing available